 On March 6, 2019, the routine morning commute to school in Clearwater, Kansas, took a near fatal turn for Caleb.
 A Ford SUV ran a stop sign, slamming into the family sedan he was riding in with his mom, sister and a foreign exchange student.
 Caleb, then 13 years old, and his mother were critically injured.
 En route to the hospital, Caleb lost consciousness in the ambulance and emergency personnel quickly resuscitated him.

 The trauma team at Wesley Medical Center in Wichita, Kansas, stabilized Caleb, but his chances of survival were bleak.
-Caleb’s brain had separated from his spinal cord.
+The impact of the crash shattered Caleb’s body.
+He suffered a severe traumatic brain injury.
 In addition to the brain trauma, the teen sustained massive facial injuries and pelvic fractures.
 He was comatose, dependent on a ventilator and feeding tube, and fighting for his life.
 Doctors doubted Caleb would ever recover or have a meaningful life.
 Uplifted by an army of prayer warriors, he’d soon prove them wrong.

 Following eight blood transfusions and surgeries, Caleb arrived at the pediatric unit of Madonna’s Lincoln Campus on May 15 and the first of many milestones unfolded.
 The young man surprised everyone by greeting his night shift nurse with some of his first words “Hi Lisa!”